 Alternatively, if you already have a phone or want to purchase a used phone, you can definitely do that and bring it along to use instead of purchasing one (as long as it’s compatible).

-You can also check out Kijiji and the other online marketplaces.
+You can also check out Kijiji and other online marketplaces.

 What is this Tab thing they offer and how does it work?

-While Koodo does not lock you into fixed term contracts, they offer you the ability to split a portion of the phone cost over 24 months.
+While Koodo does not lock you into a fixed-term contract, they offer you the ability to split a portion of the phone cost over 24 months, with no hidden fees.

 Let’s look at the iPhone X as an example: